bogdanrbucur/task-tracker/README.md

 - [x] User creation page
 - [x] User password change if that user is viewing the page
 - [x] User password change pop-up
-- [ ] If saving new user as admin, pop-up to confirm the action
-- [ ] Restrict normal users from editing department, manager, and role
+- [x] Restrict normal users from editing department, manager, email and position
-- [ ] Avatar saved locally and displayed in the user view page
+- [ ] Avatar saved as BLOB and displayed in the user view page
 - [ ] Dates colors that make sense: due date red if overdue.
 Completed date red if overdue.
 In all pages
 - [ ] Make an admin menu with dropdowns for Tasks, Users, Departments, and Statuses
 - [ ] Replace the React Icon logo with an actual generic .png